netresearch/dhl-module-shipping-m2/README.md

 ### Install Source Files ###

-The following sections describe how to install the module source files, depending on the distribution format, to your Magento© 2 instance.
+The following sections describe how to install the module source files, depending on the distribution format, to your Magento® 2 instance.

 #### Drop-In ####
 If you received a single ZIP file with no `composer.json` file included, extract